“We conserve what we love, we love what we understand,

 and we understand what we are taught.”

 Science is an evolution of ideas, never static and never finished in its quest for a sharper more accurate picture of reality.
 From its earliest roots in Mesopotamia, no single insight in this search has been sacred, only the searching.
-We aim to create the next link in the generation of searchers.

 As a department, we agree that our goals are as follows: